Zikria11/ITP-Portal/VIS-2025-Student-Credentials.md

 1. Go to the VIS Portal website
 2. Click "Sign in"
 3. Use Replit authentication (students will need to create/use their Replit accounts)
-4. Once authenticated, they'll have access to their student dashboard
+4. Once authenticated through Replit, they'll have access to their student dashboard

+### Important Notes About Authentication:
+- **Current System**: Uses Replit Auth (OAuth) - students log in through their Replit accounts
+- **No Traditional Passwords**: The password format (%Dell + last 4 digits) listed above is for reference only
+- **Student Access**: Once a student logs in through Replit, their account is automatically linked to their student record
+- **Admin Approval**: All VIS-2025 students are pre-approved, no additional approval needed
 5. They can view their attendance, program highlights, and schedule

 ### Admin Functions Available: